panesofglass/tic-tac-toe/README.md

      - Board state (9 cells)
      - Current player
      - Game status
-   - Temporary client-side state is managed using data-star's reactive data system
+   - Temporary client-side state is managed using datastar's reactive data system

 2. **Interaction Flow**:

    - Server renders the initial game HTML via RazorSlices
    - data-\* attributes connect the UI to the application state
-   - User interactions trigger POST requests to the server via data-star directives
+   - User interactions trigger POST requests to the server via datastar directives
    - Server processes the request, updates game state, and checks game conditions
    - Server sends HTML updates to all connected clients via server-sent events
    - UI automatically updates to reflect state changes using the hypermedia fragments received

-3. **Key data-star Features Used**:
+3. **Key datastar Features Used**:

    - `data-state`: For maintaining client-side game state
    - `data-bind`: For updating the UI based on state changes